Design and control conversation flow

 - Attempt to answer the user's question and then return to that yes/no question and try to resume from there.

-Managing the user's navigation across dialogs and designing conversation flow in a manner that enables users to achieve their goals (even in a non-linear fashion) is a fundamental challenge of bot design.
-The next article reviews some common pitfalls of poorly designed navigation and discusses strategies for avoiding those traps.
+Managing the user's navigation across dialogs and designing a conversational flow in a manner that enables users to achieve their goals (even in a non-linear fashion) is a fundamental challenge of bot design.
+The Design bot navigation article reviews some common pitfalls of poorly designed navigation and discusses strategies for avoiding those traps.